 The course overview and all course lectures will be made available on this website, and latest versions and updates will be posted here as they are completed.
-Currently, there are ten lectures scheduled for the course, although this could be subject to change in future years.
+Currently, there are ten lectures scheduled for the course (plus an eleventh that has been squeezed out), although this could be subject to change in future years.
 Click on the headings or the thumbnails to download PDF files of handouts and lecture slides.

 Includes details of assignments, general reading, and set reading.

 How context shapes design, and design shapes context.
 From Adam Smith and the Industrial Revolution to the three Ms of the 20th Century: mass production, mass transit and mass communication.
 The Arts & Crafts movement to Modernism, via Art Nouveau and Art Deco: The events that shaped them and their influence on the railway architecture and design.